 2. Turn on the drain valve at the bottom of the water heater and allow water to flush into a 5-gallon bucket or another container.

-3. This serves as a visual water test for sediment and minerals that your home appliances are exposed to and can indicate the water heater's condition.
+3. This serves as a visual water test for sediment and minerals that your home appliances are exposed to and can indicate the condition of the water heater.

-5. If you see flakes or sand or grit, this can be an indication your water heater's anode rod has deteriorated, and the glass lining of your water heater is going bad.
+5. If you see flakes, sand, or grit, this can indicate that your water heater's anode rod has deteriorated and that the glass lining is bad.

-The Toilet Flush Tank Test is an effective, easy and free way to quickly see what your water may be deposited in your pipes and appliances.
+The Toilet Flush Tank Test is an effective, easy, and free way to quickly see where your water may be deposited in your pipes and appliances.

 Keep in mind that the toilet flush tank has clean water from your cold water pipes.